edwin-hendriks/vscode-gears/README.md

 ## Tasks

-Press `CTRL+SHIFT+P`, choose `Tasks: Run Task`, then choose `GEARS`, then choose which task.
-They are already ordered in a preferred order.
-E.g. 1.
+Press `CTRL+SHIFT+B`,, then choose which task.
+They are already a logical order.
+E.g. GEARS: 1.
 Generate, 2.
-Diagrams, 3.
+Show Diagrams, 3.
 Build, 4.
-Deploy, 5.
+Run Application, 5.
 Load data, 6.
-Run (test) scenarios. etc.
+Run scenarios.

 Below is an example demo of how to call the task `GEARS: 1.
 Generate`: